port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-cost/opencost/aws.md

 OpenCost cloudcost data supports a variety of time windows, aggregations and filters.
 In this guide, the data that will be ingested is the cost of all `AmazonEC2` resources in the past week.

-Navigate to your [datasources page](https://app.getport.io/settings/data-sources), and click on the `Opencost` datasource.
+Navigate to your [datasources page](https://app.getport.io/settings/data-sources), and click on the `OpenCost` datasource.

 Add the following configuration to your datasource mapping: